SChernykh/CryptonightR/README.md

 All registers are 32 bit to enable efficient GPU implementation.

 The random sequence changes every block.
-It depends either on block height or previous block hash (TBD).
+Block height is used as a seed for random number generator.
+This allows CPU/GPU miners to precompile optimized code for each block.
+It also allows to verify optimized code for all future blocks against reference implementation, so it'll be guaranteed safe to use in monero daemon/wallet software.

 ### Design choices